By sharing this link, I acknowledge that I have read and understand the Terms and Conditions.

 STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY

-Diatoms.
-Coloured scanning electron micrograph (SEM) of a diatom.
-The diatoms are a group of photosynthetic, single-celled algae containing about 10, 000 species.
+Diatom.
+Coloured scanning electron micrograph (SEM) of the Navicula sp. diatom.
+The diatoms are a group of photosynthetic, single-celled algae containing about 10,000 species.
 They form an important part of the plankton at the base of the marine and freshwater food chains.
-The characteristic feature of diatoms is their intricately patterned, glass- like cell wall, or frustule.
+The characteristic feature of diatoms is their intricately patterned, glass-like cell wall, or frustule.
 The frustule often has rows of tiny holes, known as striae.
-Magnification: x1000 when printed at 10 centimetres wide.
+Magnification: x400 when printed 10 cm wide.

 Model release not required.
 Property release not required.